BlinkDynamo/blinks-thinks/README.md

 a copy of the license along with this program.
 If not, see <https://www.gnu.org/licenses>.

 This project uses raylib, along with a small snippet of raylib example code for the intro animation.
+Both of these are licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
-Both are these are licensed using a permissive zlib license, and are copyright of Raymon Santamaria (@raysan5).
+Both are copyright (c) 2014-2025 Ramon Santamaria (@raysan5).

 ## Dependencies
 If you would like to build the game locally, you will need these hard dependencies: